Stew-McD/T-reX/docs/source/MethodEditor.rst

 MethodEditor
 ============

-The MethodEditor module is a key component of the WasteAndMaterialFootprint tool, offering functionalities to manage methods related to waste and material footprints in a project.
+The MethodEditor module is a key component of the T-reX tool, offering functionalities to manage methods related to waste and material footprints in a project.
 This module is instrumental in adding, deleting, and checking methods within the context of environmental impact assessments.